 You should also see if your municipality requires inspections or special permits before you move any further in renting out your house — this is all part of getting it rental-ready.

-Step 5: Find prospective tenants
+Step 5: Find potential tenants

 Now it’s time to start looking for renters, and choosing a tenant is one of the most important decisions a landlord will make.